 Current Status: The Organ Mountains chipmunk was approved for listing as threatened by the New Mexico State Game Commission in 1983 (Jones and Schmitt, 1997).
-In 1987, NMDGF proposed the addition of the Oscura

-Mountains population of Colorado chipmunks based on a study by Sullivan and Yates (1987) that indicated the Oscura Mountains chipmunks were most closely related to chipmunks in the Organ Mountains.
+In 1987, NMDGF proposed the addition of the Oscura Mountains population of Colorado chipmunks based on a study by Sullivan and Yates (1987) that indicated the Oscura Mountains chipmunks were most closely related to chipmunks in the Organ Mountains.
 The Oscura Mountains population was included within the listing of the Organ Mountains subspecies in 1988 (Jones and Schmitt, 1997) as an undescribed subspecies under the Organ Mountains chipmunk.
-The Oscura Mountains population was later described as a new subspecies, T. q. oscuraensis, by Sullivan (1996).
+The Oscura Mountains population was later described as a new subspecies, N. q. oscuraensis, by Sullivan (1996).

-The Organ Mountains population of chipmunks was estimated at 1,000 to 2,000 by Patterson (1980).
+The Organ Mountains population of chipmunks was approximated at 1,000 to 2,000 by Patterson (1980) although this figure was not derived from any scientific method.
 No estimates have been attempted for the Oscura Mountains population, but periodic surveys conducted since 2004 suggest a small population that might be more widely distributed in this mountain range than previously believed (T. Griffin, pers. comm., 2005; D. Burkett, pers. comm., 2010).
-The most recent surveys of both populations were conducted by Rivieccio et al. (2003) using auditory detection.
+Surveys of both populations were conducted by Rivieccio et al. (2003) using primarily visual detection.
 Informal visual surveys conducted in both mountain ranges since 2005 indicate continued persistence of these chipmunks at historic sites (NMDGF files).
-In 2015, a graduate student project at New Mexico State University was initiated to study occupancy patterns and habitat use of Oscura Mountains chipmunks using camera traps; this work is ongoing (J.K.
-Frey, pers. comm., 2016).
+Recent studies by Schweiger (2021), Schweiger and Frey (2021), and Schweiger et al. (2021) provided detailed information on the distribution, activity patterns, and habitat requirements of the Organ Mountains population.
+The most comprehensive studies of the Oscura Mountains population were conducted by Perkins-Taylor (2017) and Perkins-Taylor and Frey (2018, 2020) and focused on occupancy patterns and habitat use of chipmunks using camera traps.

 Threats: These small, isolated chipmunk populations are extremely vulnerable to habitat loss or alteration.
+Climate change may cause loss of necessary microhabitat environments and alter seasonal and daily activity cycles for these southern populations (Schweiger and Frey 2021; Schweiger et al. 2021).
 Disease (i.e., sylvatic plague) may also pose threats to these populations.
-The mosaic of piñon-juniper-oak woodland habitats of the Oscura Mountains chipmunk and the broken topography with limestone cliffs and ledges has a patchy distribution and is restricted to the west and northwest cliffs in the Oscura Mountains (Sullivan, 1996).
-Because of the localized and patchy distribution of this habitat, the most immediate threat to this species is destruction of natural habitat by human activities and wildfire.
+The mosaic of piñon-juniper-oak woodland habitats of the Oscura Mountains chipmunk and the broken topography with limestone cliffs and ledges has a patchy distribution and is largely restricted to the west and northwest cliffs in the Oscura Mountains (Sullivan, 1996).
+Because of the localized and patchy distribution of this habitat, the most immediate threat to this subspecies is destruction of natural habitat by human activities and wildfire.

 Recommendations: No change in the listing status of the Organ Mountains Colorado chipmunk (considered here to also include the Oscura Mountains population) is recommended.
-Frey (2011, 2012) and Frey and Kopp (2013) developed monitoring recommendations for populations in the Organ Mountains that include use of an occupancy model approach and non-invasive techniques (e.g., visual and auditory detection).
-Coordination with the U.S. Bureau of Land Management, White Sands Missile Range, and Fort Bliss Military Reservation for monitoring of the Organ Mountains populations should be initiated.
-NMDGF will continue to evaluate the need to implement procedures under the WCA to list the Oscura Mountains chipmunk, T. q. oscuraensis, as a threatened subspecies instead of continuing to include it as an undescribed form under the Organ Mountains subspecies of Colorado chipmunk.
-We also recommend adopting the genus Tamias in place of the previously-used Neotamias for all chipmunk species in New Mexico to conform with the most recent taxonomic information (Thorington and Hoffmann, 2005; Bradley et al. 2014).
+Although the Colorado chipmunk has been included in the genus Tamias in some recent references (e.g., Thorington and Hoffmann, 2005; Bradley et al. 2014), we have adopted Neotamias for all western North American chipmunks following the most recent taxonomic revision by Patterson and Norris (2016).
+Frey (2011, 2012) and Frey and Kopp (2013) developed monitoring recommendations for populations in the Organ Mountains that include use of an occupancy model approach and non-invasive techniques (e.g., camera trap detection).
+Coordination with the U.S. Bureau of Land Management, White Sands Missile Range, and Fort Bliss Military Reservation for continued monitoring of the Organ Mountains populations should be initiated.
+NMDGF will continue to evaluate the need to implement procedures under the WCA to list the Oscura Mountains chipmunk, N. q. oscuraensis, as a threatened subspecies instead of continuing to include it as an undescribed form under the Organ Mountains subspecies of Colorado chipmunk.